 - Substitute a quarter of the beef broth with red wine.

 - Add a tablespoon of Worcestershire sauce.

 - Add in some chopped celery stalks along with potatoes, carrots, and onions.
-Consider using other root vegetables like parsnips, rutabagas, and turnips for variety.
+For variety, consider using other root vegetables like parsnips, rutabagas, and turnips.

-Note: Add herbs or spices to the initial cooking if you want a more pronounced flavor.
+Note: Add herbs or spices to the initial cooking for a more pronounced flavor.
 If you want a more delicate flavor, you can add them when you cook the vegetables.